FahimF/sd-gui/README.md

   git -C /usr/local/Homebrew/Library/Taps/homebrew/homebrew-core fetch --unshallow
   ```

+* During the conda install it should prompt you to update your system settings to add the conda installation path to your system path.
+If you didn't do this, then you would have to manually update your .zshrc or .bashrc to add conda to your path.
+[This StackOverflow question](https://stackoverflow.com/questions/60896426/adding-conda-to-the-path-on-macos-catalina) might help.
+If not, please Google and let me know if you find a good link 🙂

 * I didn't need to install tkinter on my machine but if you do get an error about missing `_tkinter` install it via the terminal as follows:

   ```bash